 What Is An Emotional Bank Account?
 How To Use – And Invest In It

 Have you ever felt like you fight about meaningless things with your partner?
-You're worried about whether they filled the dishwasher or took the dog on a walk?
-The things that normally aren't a big deal are now resulting in big fights.
+Are you worried about whether they filled the dishwasher or took the dog on a walk?
+The things that normally aren't a big deal could now result in big fights.
 What's going on here?

 The Gottman Institute says: "After studying thousands of couples in our Love Lab… we discovered that most couples aren't fighting about specific topics."
-Instead, they're expressing a lack of intimacy.
-In some cases, they don't even know they're doing it.
+Instead, they may be expressing a lack of intimacy.
+In some cases, they might not even know they're doing it.
 And being aware of the other person's emotional bank account can help.

 Interested in building your emotional bank account?